 Halloween is fast-approaching, and I thought I’d bring you a sweet treat to please kids and adults alike.
 Double-duty: This would also make a beautiful holiday dessert for those of you now looking forward to Thanksgiving.
-With how much our family loves my Chocolate Coconut Chia Pudding (and how well received it was by all of you), I decided to create a Pumpkin Chia Pudding (it IS Pumpkinfest after all)!
+With how much our family loves my Chocolate Coconut Chia Pudding (and how well received it was by all of you), I decided to create a Pumpkin Chia Pudding.

 This parfait is a combination of the Pumpkin Chia Pudding and a Raw Chocolate Dream Mousse from Let Them Eat Vegan.
 This mousse is actually the pie filling for a full chocolate raw pie (page 245, LTEV) Have any of you made this pie, as a side note?

 These puddings are spectacular all on their own – our whole family loves them.
-Put them together – RIDICULOUS!
-The parfaits are as simple as layering one pudding on top of the other, and garnishing with some chocolate shavings (other topping suggestions given below).
+Put them together… outstanding!
+Layer one pudding on top of the other, and finish with some chocolate shavings – so simple.

 Creamy, chocolaty, luscious.
 Yet no sugar, no flour, no oil.
 Yes, chocolate dreams do come true.
 This mousse is adaptable and can be accented with other flavors, such as orange zest (or orange oil), almond extract, or mint (leaves or extract).